-The La Mina property consists of two mineral exploration licenses located in the Department of Antioquia, Republic of Colombia, South America.
-Bellhaven Copper & Gold Inc. ("Bellhaven") through its wholly-owned Colombian subsidiary Aurum Exploration Inc. Colombia ("Aurum").
-Bellhaven acquired its first exploration license by entering into an earn-in agreement in mid-2010 to acquire 80% of the mineral rights of a 1794-hectare license over a four-year period with the option to acquire the remaining 20% on the basis of an ounces-in-reserve formula defined by the earn-in agreement.
-The option agreement has been since modified several times by mutual consent and Bellhaven currently owns 76% of the La Mina Concession with an option to acquire, at its election, the remaining 24% of the concession.
-The second exploration license, called the La Garrucha concession, is 1416 hectares in size and occurs immediately to the east and north of the La Mina concession.
+Bellhaven acquired its first exploration license by entering into an earn-in agreement in mid-2010 to acquire 80% of the mineral rights of a 1,794-hectare license over a four-year period with the option to acquire the remaining 20% on the basis of an ounces-in-reserve formula defined by the earn-in agreement.
+The option agreement has been since modified several times by mutual consent and Bellhaven currently owns 100% of the La Mina Concession.
+This exploration license turned into a concession contract on August 5, 2020.
+The second concession contract, called the La Garrucha concession, is 1,416 hectares in size and occurs immediately to the east and north of the La Mina concession.
 It was acquired in 2013 from the wholly-owned Colombian subsidiary of AngloGold Ashanti Corporation, AngloGold Ashanti Colombia S.A. through an earn-in agreement based on total expenditures over a 3-year period.
-This agreement was later renegotiated in March 2015, resulting in Bellhaven acquiring the La Garrucha concession for cash payments summing to US\$290,000.
+This agreement was later renegotiated in March 2015, resulting in Bellhaven acquiring the La Garrucha concession for cash payments summing to US\$ 290,000.

-The La Mina project area forms a contiguous irregular shaped 3210-hectares block centered at 5°55'19"N and 75°44'42"W. Geographically, the mineral title is located within the Municipalities of Venecia and Fredonia, Department of Antioquia, 51 km SW of the Colombian city of Medellin.
+The La Mina project area forms a contiguous irregular shaped 3,210-hectares block centered at 5°55'19"N and 75°44'42"W. Geographically, the mineral title is located within the Municipalities of Venecia and Fredonia, Department of Antioquia, 51 km SW of the Colombian city of Medellin.